lunarc/lunarc_docs/docs/aurora_modules.md

 If you require additional toolchains, contact [Lunarc support](http://www.lunarc.lu.se/support/support-form/) to discuss your requirements.

 ## Selecting a toolchain
 The above choices of toolchains is a bit overwhealming, in particular for new users.
 We recommend to first make a choice of toolchain and then select a version.
-Good general choice toolchains, unless you need anything specific, are:
+Good choices for general use are the toolchains:

-* **foss** if you want to use the GCC compiler suite
+* **foss**, if you like to use the GCC compiler suite
-* **intel** if you want to use the Intel compiler suite
+* **intel**, if you like to use the Intel compiler suite

 To check the foss versions available you
 ```